The underground storage of natural gas

-The underground storage of natural gas in Romania is considered to be a public service, a regulated activity and can be carried out only by operators licensed by ANRE for this purpose.
-Tariffs for underground storage are regulated and approved by ANRE.
-DEPOGAZ has the responsability to provide accurate means to fulfill its public service obligations.
+The underground storage of natural gas in Romania is considered to be a public service; it is a non-regulated activity and can be carried out only by operators licensed by ANRE for this purpose.
+The tariffs for underground storage are approved by the Board of Administration of DEPOGAZ.
+The company has the responsability to provide accurate means to fulfill its public service obligations.

 DEPOGAZ holds a license for the operation of 5 underground natural gas storage facilities, developed in depleted gas fields, whose aggregate capacity represents about 90.23% of the total storage capacity of Romania.

 |Injection capacity |